Stephen McPartland: Parliamentary career

-McPartland was Parliamentary Private Secretary to the Minister of State for Trade and Investment, Lord Livingston in 2014–15.
+McPartland was Parliamentary Private Secretary to the Minister of State for Trade and Investment, Lord Livingston, in 2014–15.

 McPartland initiated a parliamentary inquiry into electronic invoicing in the public sector; it delivered its findings in June 2014.
 He has also called for greater interoperability, with the launch of an Interoperability Charter in April 2013, to encourage and recognise best practice in delivering the Digital Economy.

-In June 2014, he was criticised after Furniture Village, which employed McPartland as a non-executive director, stated in an advert that its latest sale "should help towards the bedroom tax".
-The advert was described as 'being in the worst possible taste' and it was suggested McPartland should 'apologise to anyone who has found this to have added to the difficulties they have had with what is already a serious financial issue.'
-The company responded that the advert would not be used again and that, though no offence was ever intended, they accepted that the wording was misjudged.
-McPartland declined to comment.

-In May 2015, he was criticised for earning over £80,000 per year for consultancy work and as non-executive director of a furniture company.
-He had pledged at an election debate in 2010 that he believed it was important to have an MP for Stevenage who treats it as a full-time job.

 McPartland campaigned against corporate tax avoidance, including, in 2015, writing to all of the FTSE100 CEOs to ask whether they would be willing to support greater tax transparency.

 McPartland has worked closely with Sir Oliver Heald to campaign for Finn's Law, to provide emergency service animals with greater protection after Police Dog Finn was stabbed in Stevenage in 2016.